HimmatSingh13/Linked-List/README.md

 # Linked-List
 ## Aim:-Implemention Of Linked Lists
 ### Theory:-
-            A linked list is a sequence of data structures, which are connected together via links.
-Linked List is a sequence of links                 which contains items.
+            A linked list is a sequence of data structures, which are connected together via links.Linked List is a sequence of links                 which contains items.
 Each link contains a connection to another link.
 Linked list is the second most-used data structure after             array.
 #### Algoritm:-
                 1)Start
                 2)struct node